Examples > Multi-level approval loops

 Example 3: Handle document corrections

-See how completing step 2 automatically re-opens step 3?
-That’s your process loop in action.
+Completing step 2 automatically re-opens step 3 - that’s your process loop in action.

 Tasks > Complete or reopen tasks